tescolopio/guard_tos/docs/ml/training-data-pipeline.md

 Last updated: 2025-09-26

 This document defines the end-to-end pipeline for sourcing, cleaning, labeling, and packaging training data that powers the category-specific ML models used in the Terms Guardian User Rights Index.
+For a rollout-level view of goals, timelines, and ownership, see `docs/ml/data-expansion-plan.md`.

 ## 🎯 Objectives